 If you are heading to Northern California looking for a picturesque and adventurous winter destination, then Yosemite Valley certainly has a lot to offer.
 Even if your base in California is San Francisco, Viator offers a Yosemite National Park and Giant Sequoia tour to check out.

 If you are driving your own car be sure to have an AWD with snow tires or carry chains (you will need them most of the time throughout the winter).
 My Jeep Wrangler in 4WD got along just fine, but we saw some cars sliding a little when they failed to put on any chains!
+After all, driving in the snow can become pretty dangerous.

 Where to Sleep